-One of the most difficult things for people just starting out on a whole food plant-based vegan diet is knowing what to eat.
-We understand and we’re here to help you figure it out.
-Our daily meal plan will take you from breakfast to dinner, so you can be sure that you’re getting enough protein, fiber and nutrients.
+One of the most difficult things for people just starting out on a plant-based vegan diet is knowing what to eat, especially if you're also gluten-free.
+We understand and we're here to help you figure it out.
+Our daily meal plan will take you from breakfast to dinner, so you can be sure that you're getting enough protein, fiber and nutrients.

 HOW TO KEEP YOUR ENERGY UP ON A VEGAN DIET